-Macfarlane was arguably the most respected antiquarian and genealogist in 18th century Scotland, leading the University of Glasgow to confer on him an honourary degree of Doctor of Laws on January 25, 1756.
+Macfarlane was arguably the most respected antiquarian and genealogist in 18th century Scotland, leading the University of Glasgow to confer on him an honorary degree of Doctor of Laws on January 25, 1756.

 In his journal entry of September 25, 1764, while staying at the court of Anhalt-Dessau, Boswell wrote, in connection with a hunt: